Trusted-AI/AIF360/README.md

 ## Setup

-Installation is easiest on a Unix system running Python 3.6.
+Installation is easiest on a Unix-like system running Python 3.6 or Windows running Python 3.5.
 See the [Troubleshooting](#troubleshooting) section if you have issues with other configurations.

-### (Optional) Create a Virtualenv environment
+### (Optional) Create a virtual environment

+#### Virtualenv

 AIF360 requires specific versions of many Python packages which may conflict with other projects on your system.
 Virtualenv creates an isolated virtual Python environment where these dependencies may be installed safely.
 If you have trouble installing AIF360, try this first.